The 2013 Poppies - the Judges!

 give our opinions on the best toys.

-He has been involved in the collecting online community for over 13
+more.
+He has been involved in the collecting online collecting community

-years and is also the Philadelphia Action Figures and Sci-Fi
+for over 14 years.
+Mark is also the Philadelphia Action Figure and

 - Jason "Slick McFavorite" Spiller

 is owner of Slick McFavorite Toys, LLC and along with his amazing wife,

 hosts the action figure podcast, Open Your Toys Cast.

 OYTC is the official podcast of OpenYourToys.com, the site dedicated to